 Generally, rat poison comes in pellet form.
 Outdoors, sprinkle it are areas you suspect have rats.
 Indoors, you can do the same or put it in small jars.

-It’s important to know, rat poison does not make rats thirsty and leave your home in search of water.
+Rat poison does not make rats thirsty and leave your home in search of water.

 You should use this product if the rat population is low.
 If present in large numbers, it’s best to call an exterminator near you.